grasshopper-cms/grasshopper-core-nodejs/docs/_gettingstarted/05-configuration.md

                 "cert":"{full path to cert}"
             },
             "proxy" : "{ defaults to false.
 Boolean indicating whether you are going to proxy the api onto another express server.
-If False, when you initialize API, it will create a server for you. }",
-            maxFilesSize: "{ defaults to 2 megabytes.
+If False, when you initialize API, it will create a server for you. }", "maxFilesSize": "{ defaults to 2 megabytes.
 The Maximum file size you are allowed to upload.
-In bytes. }",
-            maxFieldsSize: "{ defaults to 2 megabytes.
+In bytes. }", "maxFieldsSize": "{ defaults to 2 megabytes.
 The maximum field size you are allowed to have.
-In bytes. }",
-            maxFields: "{ defaults to 1000.
+In bytes. }", "maxFields": "{ defaults to 1000.
 The maximum number of fields you are allowed to have. }" },
         "crypto": {
            "secret_passphrase" : "{unique term per project}"